 Sufficient data is available to define a weathering profile, lithological model, as well as estimate a Mineral Resource for the Maligreen Deposit.
-Lack of QAQC during sampling and low confidence in the data due to the historical nature means that an Inferred Mineral Resource only can be defined.
+With the re-sampling exercise of the historical core completed by Caledonia, the previous inferred Mineral Resource can now be declared as a measured, indicated and inferred Mineral Resource with the improved confidence in the database.

-The new revised model utilises grade trends determined in Seequent Leapfrog Geo software as well as the structural geological interpretations and mapping by Professor Dirks.
+The new 2022 revised model utilised grade trends determined in Seequent Leapfrog Geo software as well as the structural geological interpretations and mapping by Professor Dirks.
 This has resulted in a fairly robust geological model on which to base the revised Mineral Resource estimation.
-Based on this new revised model and the quantity of historical drillhole data available, the conversion from Inferred to Measured and Indicated Mineral Resource should be fairly cost effective.
-It is estimated that the budget required for this conversion is between USD1.5 million and USD2 million.
-This translates into a low USD/oz "discovery" or conversion rate, to Measured and Indicated Mineral Resources, estimated to be in the region of USD3/oz to USD5/oz.
+Based on this new revised model and the quantity of historical drillhole data available, the conversion from Inferred to Measured and Indicated Mineral Resource was achievable with the confirmatory exercise.

 The Maligreen Project lends itself to open pit mining with low grade stockpiling with the possibility of underground mining beneath the open pit.
+Additional drilling is required to test the down dip extension of the project and improve the underground potential and for more Mineral Resource upgrade.